mr-zlaam/email.marketing.tool.backend/API_DOCUMENTATION.md

 **For New File Upload:**

-1. All email addresses are extracted from the uploaded file
+1. The system extracts data from the uploaded file using column-based detection:
+   - Searches for email addresses in designated email columns (case-insensitive matching)
+   - Searches for recipient names in designated name columns (case-insensitive matching)
+   - Each email is paired with its corresponding name from the same row
-2. Each email is inserted into the `individualEmails` table (only email address, uploadId, and timestamp)
+2. Each email record is inserted into the `individualEmails` table with:
+   - `email`: The extracted email address
+   - `name`: The recipient's name (if found in name columns, otherwise NULL)
+   - `uploadId`: Reference to the upload record
+   - `createdAt`: Timestamp
 3. Duplicate emails within the same upload are automatically ignored using `ON CONFLICT DO NOTHING`
 4. The system counts actual inserted emails after deduplication
 5. A batch record is created with the specified settings
-6. The first batch of emails (up to `emailsPerBatch` limit) is queued in BullMQ
+6. The first batch of emails (up to `emailsPerBatch` limit) is queued in BullMQ with name data
-7. Background workers process emails with the configured delay, then permanently delete them from the database
+7. Background workers process emails with the configured delay:
+   - Personalizes email greetings with recipient names (e.g., "Hi John,")
+   - Falls back to "Hi" if no name is available
+   - Permanently deletes email records from database after successful send
 8. After processing the batch size limit, the batch automatically pauses

 **For Existing Upload (Resume):**